Vice Admirals Cup Preview

 Other area skippers leading their classes after Saturday’s “drift-a-ton” included J.R.
 Maxwell, of Arlington, Va., in the J/22 class, with all top-five finishes after five races.
 Pat Fitzgerald’s Rush Hour, from Annapolis, topped the J/24 class.
 Bob Rutsch and Mike Costello’s Bebop led the J/30’s, Stephanie Reuer’s Dakota Girl led the J/35s, and Bill Sweetster’s Rush topped the J/109s.

 For the third and final day skipper Brian Keane on SAVASANA had a single goal to preserve his lead in the J/70 class- to avoid any “dingers.”
 “It was the biggest flood effecting the Chesapeake in 15 years, which meant there would be a lot of current ripping out, and the wind was all over the place,” said Keane.
 “We knew everyone was going to be up and down, so we wanted to make sure we’d be consistent and just sacrifice the first and seconds to makes sure we had top finishes.”

-“With the tide as strong as it was it really played a factor on the starting line, and we saw boats clustering and we avoided them in order to be able to get away, use our speed, have a lane, and tack when we wanted to tack.”
+“With the tide as strong as it was it really played a factor on the starting line, and we saw boats clustering and we avoided them in order to be able to get away, use our speed, have a lane, and tack when we w

 In the first of two races on the day Savasana finished ninth, its highest finish in the six-race series, which preserved their lead with one more to go.
 In the last race, sailed in shifty 10-25-knot westerly in the shadow of the Chesapeake Bay Bridge, they did all they could to avoid high-risk situations.
 Their final result was a sixth, which gave them an 8-point victory over Doug Strebel’s Black River Racing, from Kemah, Texas.